zzeebbii/bwa-project/README.md

 ### Needed Django models and their attributes
 Here's our Entity Relationship Diagram for models:

 ![alt text](Documentation/ERD.jpeg)

+* These models are not finalized.
+It will be updated as we add more features

 ### URIs
 TBD.
 We are working on it, it will be added once decided.